IcemanMick/ci_pp1_royal-canal-bjj/README.md

 - Encourages new members to sign up and join the gym.
 - Present at the bottom of the Home page, About Us Page, and Classes Page, to consistingly remind a first time user to sign up.
 - Background colour of button turns white when hovered over.
--Yellow and blue colours, surrounded by green background which are part of the Brazilian national flag.
+- Yellow and blue colours, surrounded by green background which are part of the Brazilian national flag.
+- User Stories satisfied:  Number 5, 15
 <img src="./docs/features/004_signup.JPG">

 ### About Us